 The Alliance depends on civil and commercial resources and infrastructure, such as railways, ports, airfields and energy grids, to support the rapid and effective movement and sustainment of its military forces.
 Such assets are vulnerable to external attack and internal disruption.
 Civil preparedness means that basic government functions can continue during emergencies or disasters, in peacetime or in periods of crisis.
-It also means that the civilian sector in Allied nations would be ready to provide support to a NATO military operation.
+It also means that the civilian sector in Allied nations is ready to provide support to a NATO military operation.

 - Under Article 3 of the North Atlantic Treaty, all Allies are committed to building national resilience, which is the combination of civil preparedness and military capacity.

-- Allies agreed baseline resilience requirements in seven strategic sectors – continuity of government, energy, population movement, food and water resources, mass casualties, civil communications and transport systems.
+- Allies agreed resilience baseline requirements in seven strategic sectors: continuity of government, energy, population movement, food and water resources, mass casualties, civil communications and transport systems.